apache/beam/website/www/site/content/en/documentation/io/io-standards.md

 <table class="table table-bordered table-io-standards">
    <tr>
       <td>
-         <p>The unit/integration/performance tests should live under the package org.apache.beam.sdk.io.{connector}.testing.
+         <p>Integration and performance tests should live under the package org.apache.beam.sdk.io.{connector}.testing.
 This will cause the various tests to work with the standard user-facing interfaces of the connector.
          <p>Unit tests should reside in the same package (i.e. org.apache.beam.sdk.io.{connector}), as they may often test internals of the connector.
       </td>
    </tr>